RadXGH/cursorFaceTracking/README.md

 I coded a program to control the cursor of a computer with tracking a person's face using a normal webcam.

+Created in a virtual environment and used pip version 21.1.2 for module installations.

 This program was coded in Python 3.9.5 using several modules:
 - OpenCV (version 4.5.2)
 - NumPy (version 1.21.0)